OpenZeppelin/defender-client/packages/deploy/README.md

 - `salt` - deployments are done using the CREATE2 opcode, you can provide a salt or we can generate one for you if none is supplied
 - `licenseType` - This will be displayed on Etherscan e.g MIT
 - `libraries` - If you contract uses any external libraries they will need to be added here in the format `{ [LibraryName]: LibraryAddress }`
-- `walletId` - The wallet ID in case you wish to override the default global approval process
+- `walletId` - This property will override the default wallet assigned to the approval process for deployments.
+You may define this property if you wish to use a different wallet than the one assigned to the approval process in the deploy environment.

 Below is an example of a contract deployment request which responds with a `DeploymentResponse`